AliGhahraei/verarandom/README.md

 https://docs.python.org/3/library/random.html) (excluding [Bookkeeping functions]( https://docs.python.org/3/library/random.html#bookkeeping-functions)) with true randomness.
-It requires an internet connection to work and will raise a ConnectionError if the server doesn't respond or a verarandom.VeraRandomError if there is another problem with the request.
+It requires an internet connection to work and will raise a ConnectionError if the server doesn't respond or a subclass of verarandom.VeraRandomError if there is another problem with the request.

 ```python
 >>> from verarandom import VeraRandom